csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 High performance computing (HPC) most generally refers to the use of parallel processing for running advanced application programs efficiently, reliably and quickly, in a way that delivers much higher performance than one could get out of a typical personal computer.
-Nowadays an HPC system can utiiize thousands or more processors working in parallel to analyse billions of pieces of data in real time, performing calculations thousands of times faster than a normal computer.
+Nowadays an HPC system can utilize thousands or more processors working in parallel to analyse billions of pieces of data in real time, performing calculations thousands of times faster than a normal computer.